Aglaonema Plant: Chinese Evergreen Plants You Need To Grow

 Avoid pruning off leggy live growth in the same fashion, however.
 You can remove some just above a node to encourage bushing, but try to avoid taking the live growth off at the base of the plant, as you risk severe damage to the plant itself.

-One thing which is always recommended is to prune off any inflorescences as they start to appear.
+One thing that is always recommended is to prune off any inflorescences as they start to appear.
 Aglaonema flowers are not very pretty, and they use up the energy your plant should be devoting to foliage growth.
 Trim off flower stalks before the bud opens to prevent pollen going everywhere!

 Growing Problems